vgorbic1/Tutorials/JavaScript/modules.md

 - ----Block Scope (const and let)

 ### The Module Pattern
 This is how modules were written before ES Modules.
-This option uses IIFEs to create an internal scope:
+This option uses IIFEs to create an internal scope.
+Thus, *Function scope* mimics *Block Scope*.
 ```js
 (function() {
   // variables are not in Global Scope anymore: